Prologue

 Ocean Carrier

 Ocean carriers move the largest amount of goods from one point of the world to another – with one exception.
 It’s the carrier that sails Linie Aquavit cross the equator and returns to its home port with Linie still on board.
-As a friend of nordic taste you’ll appreciate it as the heart of this astonishingly smooth cocktail, but with a pleasantly bitter aftertaste.
+As a friend of nordic taste, you’ll appreciate it as the heart of this astonishingly smooth cocktail, but with a pleasantly bitter aftertaste.
 While Linie is widely known, the ocean carrier taking care of it, is not.
 Skål to the deserving ocean carrier.

 ■ 6 cl Linie Akvavit Double Cask Port